 Sunnyvale is one of the main cities for Silicon Valley homes.
 Centrally located near many of the high-tech companies with cute “downtown” on Murphy Street and a rapidly expanding shopping district next to Murphy street.
 Click here for additional information about the Sunnyvale community and schools.

-The annual median price declined by 8.1% during 2019 after increasing 9.2% in 2018 and are still slightly higher than 2017.
-The annual increase in the median price for Sunnyvale homes has averaged 6.6% per year since 1998 (CAGR).
+The YTD annual median price increased to a new all-time high.
+It fully recovered from a 2019 decline and is slightly higher than 2018.
+The annual increase in the median price for Sunnyvale homes has averaged 7.1% per year since 1998 (CAGR).

-Market demand declined in 2019.
-The average days on market (red line) returned to historic lows after an increased from around 15 days up to 23 days, a 50% increase, however are still at historically low levels.
+Market demand is stronger after a declined in 2019.
+The average days on market (red line) returned to historic lows after an increased from around 15 days up to 23 days in 2019.
 The average final sales vs. list price (blue line) shows an increase to 4.9% after a 2019 dip to 2.6% compared to around 9-13% over the past six years.
 Overall, demand is still at historically strong levels.

 The supply of New Listings (blue line) declined significantly during the first half of 2020.
 I expect this to return to near-normal during the second half.
-The number of Closed Sales (red line) also declined significantly the lowest number in 20 years.
+The number of Sales (red line) also declined the lowest number in 20 years.

 The $ per SQFT varies significantly by size of home.
 The above chart gives you an idea of the range of home sizes and their corresponding $/sqft.
 Each dot represents a Closed Sale in 2019 with an annual average of $1,089 per SQFT.

-The Quarterly Median Price chart provides insight into the 20-year trend in home values.
+The Quarterly Median Price chart shows a strong return in prices after a dip in 2019.
 Our current market cycle started in 2012 and peaked during the first half of 2018.
 2019 is a return to 2017 levels.

-Monthly Median Prices shows more volatility due to seasonality and smaller number of sales.
+Monthly Median Prices shows strong pricing during March-June this year, even with Covid.
 Jumps in prices typically occur during the Mar-May high-season with buyers looking to move in time for the new school year.